 Hillhouse Technology Enterprise Zone – update report – The Committee received a report which provided an update on the Hillhouse Masterplan which it noted an approved for submission to the Ministry of Housing, Communities and Local Government.
 In addition the Committee received updates on Marketing, the Implementation Plan, Risk Register and Forthcoming Activity.

-Samlesbury Aerospace and Wharton Aviation Enterprise Zones – update report – The Committee received a report which provided an update on both Enterprise Zones and specifically the progress of the Advanced Manufacturing Research Centre and Asset Management Facility at Samlesbury along with updates on the Masterplan relating to Wharton.
+Samlesbury Aerospace and Warton Aviation Enterprise Zones – update report – The Committee received a report which provided an update on both Enterprise Zones and specifically the progress of the Advanced Manufacturing Research Centre and Asset Management Facility at Samlesbury along with updates on the Masterplan relating to Wharton.

 Full agendas and minutes for the Enterprise Zone Governance Committee meetings can be accessed here: